jmoenig/Snap/server/notes.md

 + websocket is created for each process...
 It should either be in the threadmanager or the sprite morph
     + DONE

++ Add socket disconnect detection
++ I would like to store the network default messages in an enum somewhere...
+I am not sure where...
+  + DONE